package.json and reference them throughout your project.

 Benefits of Using Catalogs

-- Consistency: Ensures all packages use the same version of critical dependencies
+- Consistency: All packages use the same version of critical dependencies

-- Simplicity: No need for complex version resolution strategies or external tools
+- Simplicity: No extra version resolution strategies or external tools

 Real-World Example